Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 4. **Error Handling**: Always include error handling in your production code to handle unexpected issues with processes or data retrieval.
 5. **Type Hints**: Use type hints to make your code more readable and maintainable, especially when working with queues and multiple processes.

-By following these tips and using the approach outlined in this blog post, you can effectively manage and sort data from multiple processes in Python.
+By following these tips and using the approach outlined in this section, you can effectively manage and sort data from multiple processes in Python.

 ---